 The designed controller components are not reported due to their large size.

-With physics-informed guidance, an infinite-horizon safety guarantee is achieved using only $T = 13$ data samples.
+With the physics-guided quadratic constraint, an infinite-horizon safety guarantee is achieved using only $T = 13$ data samples.
 In contrast, the purely data-driven approach requires at least $T = 35$ samples to achieve the same level of safety.
-Notably, even though degree-3 monomials were included into the system dynamics—resulting in increased nonlinearity—the number of required samples remained comparable to the previous spacecraft case study.
+Notably, even though degree-3 monomials were included into the system dynamics, resulting in increased nonlinearity, the number of required samples remained comparable to the previous spacecraft case study.
 This is primarily due to the lower disturbance levels considered here, which reduce uncertainty and allow for more efficient use of data in the safety assurance process.
 Figure~\ref{fig:b3} shows that the designed controller effectively keeps all trajectories within the safe set.